veertuinc/anka-docs/content/en/docs/Anka Build Cloud/CI Plugins/Jenkins/_index.md

   Instructions on how to use Jenkins with Anka Build Cloud
 ---

 The Jenkins **Anka Plugin** provides a quick way to integrate Anka Build Cloud with Jenkins.
-The plugin helps Jenkins jobs dynamically provision Anka VM instances (based on the label used).
+The plugin helps Jenkins jobs dynamically provision Anka VM instances (based on the label used) for building, testing, and more.

 - Support for both **Pipeline** and **Freestyle** Jenkins jobs.
 - Supports both Static Slave Templates (under Configure Clouds) and Dynamic Labelling (in your repo's Jenkinsfile).